TCJE Letters, Petition, Statements, and Toolkit

 - A petition supporting free phone calls for people in prisons and jails, during COVID-19 and beyond.

 Our work to mitigate the potential for a disastrous outbreak has been covered in the Texas Tribune, the Houston Chronicle, the Dallas Morning News, KXAN, the Texas Observer, and more.
-To see all of our news coverage, head over to our Media page.
+TCJE's Doug Smith and Maggie Luna also read letters sharing firsthand experiences at the intersection of COVID-19 and incarceration as part of an investigative series created by WFAA and The Marshall Project.
+To see all of our news coverage, head over to our News page.

-The Texas Department of Criminal Justice is releasing daily updates on positive, negative, and pending tests, as well as medical isolation and medical restriction.
-The Texas Commission on Jail Standards is releasing updates on case counts in county jails.
+Ending in June 2021, three agencies released periodic updates updates at the following links.
+The Texas Department of Criminal Justice released updates on positive, negative, and pending tests, as well as medical isolation and medical restriction.
+The Texas Commission on Jail Standards released updates on case counts in county jails.
+The Texas Juvenile Justice Department provided updates on case counts among youth and staff here.

 For the most up-to-date information, we recommend contacting your local officials.